RetroAchievements/docs/docs/guidelines/content/screenshot-guidelines.md

 ![Dolphin Wii Aspect Ratio setting](/dolphin-wii-aspect-ratio.png)

 - To increase the internal resolution by 2x or 3x, go to Settings -> Graphics -> Enhancements tab -> Internal Resolution.
 If you choose to do this, 3x Native is preferred for screenshots.
+Please only do this for 3D games, and only if the result looks good.
+2D games shouldn't be upscaled.

 ![Dolphin Internal Resolution setting](/dolphin-internal-resolution.png)